venice1200/MiSTer_tty2oled/README.md

 <br/>
 At first I had the idea to add an Display only showing the MiSTer Logo.<br/>
-After a bit of searching I found the possibilty to get information about the actual loaded Core out of the file /tmp/CORENAME.<br/>
+After a bit of searching I found the possibilty to get information about the actual loaded Core out of the file __/tmp/CORENAME__.<br/>
-I tried `tail -F /tmp/CORENAME` which results in error messages so I choose cat /tmp/CORENAME in a timed loop.<br/>
+I tried tail -F /tmp/CORENAME which results in error messages so I choose cat /tmp/CORENAME in a timed loop.<br/>
 <br/>
 I tried an USB-Serial connection between an Arduino and the MiSTer as this is an standard communication feature on Arduino's and easy to use.<br/>
 And USB Ports are available for most of the MiSTer users is some way.<br/>